 A "grace period" for a visa is an additional period granted by Dubai immigration after you have exhausted all the days the visa you used to enter Dubai allows you.
 Even though your visa has expired during this period, you can stay legally without any negative implications.
 However, you must exit the country or extend your stay within the grace period.

 The amount of days granted as a grace period differs depending on the type of visa you used to enter Dubai.
-For example, if you obtained a 30 days single entry visa to enter Dubai, you are granted a 10 days grace period.
+For example, if you obtained a 30 days on arrival visa to enter Dubai, you are granted a 10 days grace period.
 On the other hand, if you obtained a 60 days single entry visa or a 30 or 60 days Multiple Entry visa to enter Dubai, there is no grace period after the visa expires.